barbagroup/snake-repro/MesnardBarba-CiSE.md

 One popular mesh generator is called GMSH: it produces triangles that are as fine as you want them near the body, while getting coarser as the mesh points are farther away.
 Already, we encounter a problem: how to create a mesh of triangles that gives a comparable resolution to that obtained with our original structured Cartesian mesh?
 After dedicated effort (see separate section on mesh generation with OpenFOAM [or supplementary material?]), we produced the best mesh we could that matches our previous study in the finest cell width near the body.
-But when using this mesh to solve the fluid flow around the snake geometry, we got spurious specks of high vorticity in places where there shouldn’t be any.
+But when using this mesh to solve the fluid flow around the snake geometry, we got spurious specks of high vorticity in places where there shouldn’t be any (Figure 1).
 The simulations did not blow up, but these unphysical vortices appeared for any flow Reynolds number or body angle of attack we tried.
 This is despite the fact that the mesh passed the quality checks of OpenFOAM.
 Finally, we gave up with the (popular) GMSH and tried another mesh generator: SnappyHexMesh.
 Success!
 No unphysical patches in the vorticity field this time.
-But another problem persisted: after the wake vortices hit the edge of the computational domain in the downstream side, a nasty back pressure appeared there and started propagating to the inside of the domain.
+But another problem persisted: after the wake vortices hit the edge of the computational domain in the downstream side, a nasty back pressure appeared there and started propagating to the inside of the domain (Figure 2).
 This situation is also unphysical, and we were certain there was a problem with the chosen outflow boundary condition in OpenFOAM, but did not find any way to stipulate another, more appropriate boundary condition.
 We used a zero-gradient condition for the pressure at the outlet, which we found was a widespread choice in the examples and documentation of OpenFOAM.
 After months, one typing mistake when launching a run from the command line made OpenFOAM print out the set of available boundary conditions, and we found that an _advective_ condition was available that could solve our problem (all this time, we were looking for a _convective_ condition, which is just another name for the same thing).
-Finally, simulations with OpenFOAM were looking correct—and happily, the main feature of the aerodynamics was replicated: an enhanced lift coefficient at 35º angle-of-attack.
+Finally, simulations with OpenFOAM were looking correct—and happily, the main feature of the aerodynamics was replicated: an enhanced lift coefficient at 35º angle-of-attack (Figure 3).
 But not all is perfect.
-The time signatures of lift and drag coefficient do show differences between our OpenFOAM calculation and the original published ones.
+The time signatures of lift and drag coefficient do show differences between our OpenFOAM calculation and the original published ones (Figure 4).
 The key finding uses an _average_ lift coefficient, calculated with data in a time range that is reasonable but arbitrary.
 Although the average force coefficients match (within <3%) our previous results, the time series shows a phase difference.
 Are these the same solutions?